 On the numerical estimates made

 Three factors contributed to the numerical estimate for undiscovered resources.
-One is the presence of four mines developed for this deposit type and the presence of several prospects with alteration and mineralization characteristics of this deposit type.
-The second factor is the presence of quartz-adularia type deposits and prospects which are associated with quartz-alunite deposits.
-The third factor is the presence of large volcanic centers with pervasive alteration, parts of which are buried beneath a thin veneer of alluvium or sedimentary rock that covers parts of the permissive tract.
-Estimates were guided by results of two previous assessments in this area: the East Mojave National Scenic Area (Hodges and Ludington, 1991), and the West Mojave Management Area (U.S. Geological Survey, 1992) For the 90th, 50th, 10th, 5th and 1st percentiles, the team estimated 0, 0, 2, 3, and 4 or more epithermal quartz-alunite Au deposits consistent with the grade and tonnage model of Mosier and Menzie (1986).
+One is the presence of several prospects with alteration and mineralization characteristics of this deposit type.
+The second factor is the presence of Comstock type deposits, and the third factor is the presence of large volcanic centers, parts of which are buried beneath a thin veneer of alluvium or sedimentary rocks that covers parts of the permissive tract.
+Based upon these factors, the team estimated for the 90th, 50th, and 10th percentiles, respectively, 0, 1, and 2 or more deposits consistent with the grade and tonnage model of (Mosier and others, 1986).